 The omnichannel marketing approach is highly consumer-focused as it helps create more ease and flexibility for buying products.
 For example, the sales process may start with browsing on a tablet kept in the kitchen table and ends in the actual purchase command on the Facebook web page opened on a desktop at the customer's office.

 Later in the week, the same customer may go to the nearby departmental store and scan the QR code of a product of the same company and browse the product details on his tablet at the comfort of the house and order the same from his mobile.
+In case you're wondering how to create a QR code, you can check out this article on the best dynamic QR code generators.
 So, as it seems obvious, omnichannel marketing allows fluid and frictionless marketing to focus on ease of access to information and easy shopping anytime, anywhere, and from any device.

 The Role of Mobile Apps in Omnichannel Marketing